-- Channels 1-12, tapped pre-fader, and either pre-EQ, or post EQ (your choice). - Aux send 1 and 2 (a copy of the final aux outputs to your stage monitors or processors). - Left/right main mix.
+- Channels 1-8, tapped pre-fader, and either pre-EQ, or post EQ (your choice). - Aux send 1 and 2 (a copy of the final aux outputs to your stage monitors or processors).
+FireWire outputs 5 and 6 can either be from channels 5 and 6, or aux send 1 and 2. - Left/right main mix.
 The left/right main mix at the FireWire output is not affected by the main mix level control (important for recording live).
+FireWire outputs 7 and 8 can either be from channels 7 and 8, or main mix L and R.